zoomway123/wordle-clone/README.md

 ## Application overview
 - Fetches from /api/words to fetch a random word and stores in state
 - Allows for user to input 5 different letters
+- Takes user input, creates an object of each letter and assigns it a color value.
-- Checks if input matches exactly (green), is in the word but not at the right position (yellow), or not in the world at all (grey)
+- Checks if input matches exactly (green), is in the word but not at the right position (yellow), or not in the word at all (grey)
+- Keeps track of previous guesses
+- Updates keyboard colors to match